DeividasMM/next-js-web-reader/README.md

 # Run the style using SCSS

-To start SCSS compile to regular CSS just run this command in your command line or IDEA terminal.
+To start SCSS compile to regular CSS just run this command in your command line or IDE terminal.

 "sass --watch src/app/styles/main.scss:src/app/styles/global.css"